Hematite (iron ore) is attracted by magnets.

 Bring a compass to one end of the U-shaped magnet and observe the needle’s behaviour.

-Based on the law of the magnetic poles, we can say that this side of the U-shaped magnet is definitely a south pole (north-south attraction).
+Since their is an attraction, we can say that this side of the U-shaped magnet is definitely a south pole (north-south attraction).

 Since a magnet always has a north pole and a south pole, the other end of the U-shaped magnet is inevitably a north pole.